mac-comp240/activities_1-data/3-operators-masking/README.md

 You may also see examples where we have use `-std=c99`.
 This was a well-used standard for many years and most code we will ever write probably adheres to that standard.
 So we will often use this.

-## Some notes

-- Always have the habit of placing a brief description and your name in the comment heading at the very top of a .c code file.
-- The main() function should return 0 when it completes successfully at the end.
-- You should be careful to choose the correct type for the variables x and y mentioned in the problem below.
-- An effective way to test whether a value seems correct is to use asserts instead of printing.
-Be sure to try this eventually.

-As you work, please note that there is typically no need to 'clean' each time you use make. **The beauty and wonder of make is that it knows when a .c or .h file has changed and that the program needs to be re-compiled.** Therefore, you simply need to type `make` by itself after you have changed a .c or .h file.
+### Note: included files `binary_convert.c`, `binary_convert.h`

+To assist with checking the values resulting from the operations that you will attempt in these problems, we have included files called `binary_convert.c`  and `binary_convert.h` from Data Activity 1, which have functions that return a string with the binary representation of a given C integral data type value.

+# 1: Bit-wise vs. logical operators

+**Code file you create:**

+        bit_logical.c

+Create a new C code file named `bit_logical.c`.
+Use examples from past code files to help determine the syntax of your headers and main function.

+You will observe the difference between the bit-wise operators (&, |, and ~) and the logical operators (&&, ||, !) by writing code that uses both.

+Note the section on `assert()` below--we use these in C to test that our code functions, and implementing a testing suite is part of your first homework assignment.
+Use them in this activity to check that you have correctly computed the results of each operation.

-## The problem
+## Problem Definition

-Suppose x and y are bytes that have the values 0x66 and 0x39 respectively.
+Suppose `x` and `y` are **unsigned single bytes** that have the values 0x66 and 0x39 respectively.
 Consider what the result of the following operations are and verify them in a main function.

-**Choose the data type that is one byte long and unsigned and convert the original values and the result of these operations into strings representing the binary value so that you can see how the operators work**

 <table border="0"> <tr> <th>Expression</th> <th>Value</th> </tr> <tr> <td>x &
 y</td> <td></td> </tr> <tr> <td>x | y</td> <td></td> </tr> <tr> <td>~x | ~y</td>